ably/spaces/docs/class-definitions.md

 #### get(name, options?)
-Get or create a space.
-Options may only be provided if a space does not yet exist.
+Get or create a Space instance.
+Options may only be provided if a Space instance with the supplied name does not yet exist.

 | Property | Type                                           |
 |----------|------------------------------------------------|